learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 wrapAdjective("%")("a dedicated programmer"); //=> "You are %a dedicated programmer%!"
 ```

-Run `learn test` to verify you've gotten this set of tests passing.
+Run `npm test` to verify you've gotten this set of tests passing.

 ## Conclusion